kevenpaulosdj/kevenpaulosdj/README.md

 - Soft-skills: Teamwork, problem solving, analytical thinking, adaptability, comunication;
 - Línguas: Portuguese (fluent), English (intermediate)

 Welcome to my profile!
-My name is Keven Paulo, And I'm an enthusiast in the field of programming in general, but Data Science is my main passion.
+My name is Keven Paulo, and I'm an enthusiast in the field of programming in general, but Data Science is my main passion.
 I hope my projects have caught your interest!

 #